opencasestudies/ocs-bp-school-shootings-dashboard/README.md

 Wright, Carrie, and Ontiveros, Michael and Jager, Leah and Taub, Margaret and Hicks, Stephanie.
 (2020).
-<a href="https://github.com/opencasestudies/ocs-youth-school-shootings-dashboard-case-study" class="uri">https://github.com/opencasestudies/ocs-youth-school-shootings-dashboard-case-study</a>.
+<a href="https://opencasestudies.github.io/ocs-bp-school-shootings-dashboard/" class="uri">https://opencasestudies.github.io/ocs-bp-school-shootings-dashboard/</a>.
-Fifty Years of School Shootings in the United States (Version v1.0.0).
+School Shootings in the United States (Version v1.0.0).

 ### Acknowledgements